novotnyllc/Zeroconf/README.md

 Zeroconf
 ==========

-# Bonjour/mDNS discovery support for .NET v4.6.1, UWP, Xamarin & netstandard20
+# Bonjour/mDNS discovery support for .NET v4.6.1, UWP, Xamarin & .NET Standard 2.0

-The core logic is implemented primarily .NET Standard 20.
+The core logic is implemented primarily .NET Standard 2.0.
 Due to networking APIs being platform-specific on earlier platforms, a platform-specific version is required.
 Just make sure that you also install the NuGet to your main app and you'll be all set.

 ## Installation